kdheepak/blog/content/34-neovim-quality-of-life-features.md

 summary: I want to share a few neovim built-in features that can make you more productive.
 ---

-I want to share three features in `neovim` quality of life improvements that are built in to the editor.
+I want to share three built-in `neovim` features that are quality of life improvements for me.

 # Live Substitution